 - Zest of 1 orange

-- Combine the wet ingredients into the dry, string just until combined.
+- Pour the wet ingredients into dry and stir until just combined.

-- Scoop carrot cake batter into the prepared cake tin and bake for 30-35 minutes or until the top springs back when lightly touched.
+- Transfer batter into the prepared baking pan and bake for 30-35 minutes, or until the top springs back when lightly touched.